Owlstone

 Grant in 2014

-Parion Sciences is a development stage company focused on researching, developing, and commercializing treatments aimed at restoring the innate mucosal surface defenses in patients.
-The company's innovative technologies specifically target diseases affecting the respiratory and ocular systems, where the protective mucus layer is compromised due to factors such as genetics, aging, or environmental influences.
-By addressing these unmet medical needs, Parion Sciences seeks to enhance the health and well-being of individuals suffering from conditions related to weakened mucosal defenses.
+Parion Sciences is a development-stage company focused on researching, developing, and commercializing treatments aimed at restoring the innate mucosal surface defenses of patients.
+These defenses are crucial for maintaining health in areas such as the eyes and lungs, where protective mucus plays a significant role.
+Parion's innovative technologies specifically target respiratory and ocular diseases that arise when the body's mucosal defense system is compromised due to factors like genetics, aging, or environmental influences.
+By addressing these unmet medical needs, Parion seeks to enhance the ability of healthcare professionals to effectively restore and protect patients' mucosal surfaces.

 Corus Pharma